Luligu/matterbridge/README.md

 the switch devices like light or outlet cause they don't show up like switch (Matterbridge uses a modified switch device type without client cluster).

-### Alexa issues

-Devices with child endpoints are not shown correctly.

 ## SmartThings

 Tested by Tamer Salah